Weird Al & Jodi DiPiazza Perform “Yoda” During “Night Of Too Many Stars,” And It’s SO Good!The Autism Site

 “Night of Too Many Stars” on Comedy Central is an biennial live telethon featuring famous comics, shorts skits, and various ways to donate or bid for certain auction items.
-Jon Stewart was the host this year, and the event featured comedians like Louis C.K., Chris Rock, Sarah Silverman, Steve Carell, Paul Rudd, Adam Sandler, Amy Schumer, and many, many others.
+Jon Stewart was the host for this particular year, and the event featured comedians like Louis C.K., Chris Rock, Sarah Silverman, Steve Carell, Paul Rudd, Adam Sandler, Amy Schumer, and many, many others.
 Jokes were made, songs were sung, and items were bid on.
-In fact, you still have a chance to bid on experiences and prizes, like Judd Apatow directing your vine, a pair of tickets to the roast of Justin Bieber, an opportunity to be drawn into an episode of the Simpsons, and more!)

-A highlight of this year's show was a performance by Weird Al and Jodi DiPiazza, a teenager on the spectrum whose gorgeous voice may sound familiar.
-In 2012’s “Night of Too Many Stars”, then 11-year-old Jodi performed “Firework” with Katy Perry (watch it here) and it was amazing.
-This year, she staged a triumphant returned when she and Weird Al sang “Yoda”, a parody of “Lola” by The Kinks.
+A highlight of this show was a performance by Weird Al and Jodi DiPiazza, a teenager on the spectrum whose gorgeous voice may sound familiar.
+In 2012’s “Night of Too Many Stars,” then-11-year-old Jodi performed “Firework” with Katy Perry (watch it here) and it was amazing.
+This year, she staged a triumphant return when she and Weird Al sang “Yoda,” a parody of “Lola” by The Kinks.
 Actionplay Chorus, a group of children with autism, joined them at the end.

 What were your favorite performances?
 Share in the comments below!